 Often, PSA advocates draw attention to the Old Testament sacrificial system to explain how Jesus dies in a substitutionary way, dying vicariously having taken on himself the penalty and guilt of sin.
 But, in many cases there has been a bit of a bumbling of the imagery from the Old Testament sacrificial system.

 Jesus is described as “the Lamb of God, who takes away the sin of the world” (John 1:29).
 Does this point to penal substitution?
 Is Jesus a substitution bearing the guilt of humanity and thus the “Lamb of God”?
 Well, no. For more than one reason, this is a problematic reading of that epithet.
 First, lambs are not used as atoning sacrifices or sin offerings.
 Goats and bulls were the prescribed offering for sin.
 The sacrifice of lambs were used for liturgical acts which had nothing to do with atonement.
 On the Day of Atonement (Yom Kippor) the atonement liturgy uses two goats.
 Onto one, the priests would lay hands, and “transfer” the guilt of all of Israel.
 But that goat who bore the sins of Israel was released into the wilderness (Lev.
 16:1-22).
 Sin is not brutally punished in the substitute but sent away.
 It was the other, spotless, unblemished animal which was killed and had it’s blood sprinkled on the mercy seat (hilasterion in Hebrews 9:5).
 Above the ark is where God’s glory was said to dwell.
 The blood which was presented to God there was not the blood of the one onto whom the sin was laid.
 The blood presented in the holy of holies was from an offering without blemish.

-2) What is the purpose of sacrifice in the Old Testament?
-When sacrifices are offered, is it an animal dying in place of the person offering it?
-And is it propitiatory?
-This doesn’t really seem to line up.
-Sacrifice has multiple purposes, but propitiating is seldom (if ever) part of that.
+More broadly, what is the purpose of sacrifice in the Old Testament?
+When sacrifices are offered, is it an animal dying in place of the person offering it; is it propitiatory?
+Sacrifice has multiple forms and purposes, but propitiating is actually not part of that.
 Eastern Orthodox priest Patrick Henry Reardon argues: